 Forex Trading Is A Way To "Get Rich Quick"

-The forex is a hyper-competitive atmosphere defined by cutting-edge technologies and sophisticated participants.
-Sustaining profitability in the long-run can prove to be a monumental challenge.
-Aside from having the personal attributes of desire and dedication, achieving success in the forex requires that traders thoroughly address several elements.
+By definition, the contemporary forex is a hyper-competitive atmosphere defined by cutting-edge technologies and sophisticated participants.
+As a result, sustaining profitability over extended periods of time can prove to be a monumental challenge.
+Aside from having the personal attributes of desire and dedication, achieving success in the forex requires that traders thoroughly address several foundational elements.
 These include the following:

-- Technology: In order to compete, one must have adequate computing power, market connectivity and a robust trading platform.
+In order to compete, one must have adequate computing power, market connectivity and a robust trading platform.
+Subsequently, your computer and software trading platform must be virus-free and up-to-date.
+Also, it's imperative that your internet connection is as fast and strong as possible.

-- Competent Brokerage: Minimal trade-related fees, dedicated customer service and reliable market access are vital elements necessary to efficiently engage the market.
+Minimal trade-related fees, dedicated customer service and reliable market access are elements necessary to efficiently engage the market.

-- Trading Strategy: A comprehensive strategy is the cornerstone of fruitful trading.
+A comprehensive strategy is the cornerstone of fruitful trading.
 Rules-based systems for market entry/exit and money management are crucial to achieving consistently positive returns.
+No matter the time frame, currency pair or lot size being traded, a detailed strategy is an essential part of making money in forex.

-- Psychological Makeup: Forex trading is not for everyone.
-People prone to impulsive or reckless behaviour may not be cut out for the constant decision making required by active trading.
+Forex trading is not for everyone.
+People prone to impulsive or reckless behaviour may not be cut out for the constant decision-making required by active trading.
+Before you jump into the market with both feet, it's a good idea to do a quick self-evaluation regarding your personality type, as well as your psychological strengths and weaknesses.

-Any shortcomings in these areas will be exposed over time.
+While there are many variables in forex trading, one thing is for sure: any shortcomings in these areas will be exposed over time.
 Each has the potential to compromise the integrity of the entire trading operation and undermine profitability.
-Without these elements being accounted for, undue loss of capital is all but assured.
+Without each of these elements being accounted for, undue loss of capital is all but assured.

 There Is Only One "Correct" Way To Trade